Víctor Eusa Razquin: Major works

 Chronologically the first major project was headquarters of the insurance company La Vasco Navarra (1924).
 Along few large residential villas the same year Eusa produced the plan of the Hijas de María Immaculada monastery.
 Puente de San Jorge in Alcoy turned out to be the only bridge he designed (1926).
 Casa de Misericordia was the first monumental, multi-volume establishment, designed with no restraints related to size.
 It included a number of in-built facilities, like a large chapel (1927).
 Residential villa for Eguinoa brothers demonstrated ingenuity embodied in mid-size construction (1928).
-Eusa returned to religious theme with monastery of Padres Paúles, known as La Milagrosa (1928).
+Eusa returned to religious theme with the church of Padres Paúles, known as La Milagrosa (1928).
 Colegio de los PP. Escolapios, a 3-storey enormous multi-wing building, was Eusa's most ambitious project so far and is one of his most iconic works (1928).
-Basílica of Nuestra Señora del Puy in Estella turned an essay in geometry (1929), while residential multi-dwellings at Plaza Príncipe de Viana marked his urbanistic capacity (1930).
+Basilica of Nuestra Señora del Puy in Estella turned an essay in geometry (1929), while residential multi-dwellings at Plaza Príncipe de Viana marked his urbanistic capacity (1930).
 A 7-storey edifice hosting Casino Eslava, with meticulously designed interior, was Eusa's last major work of the monarchy (1931).